-The Board is committed to ensuring that Sanlam's strategy is executed by management based on an ethical foundation that supports a sustainable business in the best interest of Sanlam and all stakeholders.
-The Group corporate governance policy framework which is reviewed on a frequently basis, details optimal corporate governance principles as well as the Group cluster authorisation requirements.
-It also provides for those matters that are reserved for the Board's decision-making authority to enable the Board to exercise effective control and ensure Sanlam's good performance and legitimacy.
+The Group Company Secretary regularly informs directors, executives and senior employees of the regulatory requirements relevant to insider trading and advises them of closed periods.
+A report on directors' dealings in Sanlam's shares is tabled at each Board meeting and disclosed in terms of the applicable JSE Listings Requirements.
+The Board is committed to ensuring that Sanlam's strategy is executed based on an ethical foundation that supports a sustainable business in the best interest of Sanlam and all stakeholders.
+The Group corporate governance policy, which is reviewed on a regular basis, details optimal corporate governance principles as well as the business's operational and authorisation requirements.
+It also provides for those matters that are reserved for the Board's decision-making authority, to enable the Board to exercise effective control whilst ensuring Sanlam's good performance and legitimacy.